DevNotes Project — Mind Map & Cheatsheet

 - Create repo on github and push code

-settings->pages->set root as default folder and gh-pages as default branch
+settings->pages->set root as default folder and gh-pages as default branch- Deployment branch:

 - our machine should have proper ssh token setup, verify with